CanaryBit Tower

 Edit the CanaryBit Tower module configuration.

-The below example shows the lines/code-blocks that can be customized according to the expected target environment.
+The below example shows an example of the lines/code-blocks that can be customized according to the expected target environment.

 ...